 How we may share your information

-We will sometimes need to share information between service areas as well as other organisations such as our partners (including Salesforce and our technology partners), companies or organisations who provide services to us or to you on our behalf, the Government, the Police, Doctors and hospitals or other health care organisations, housing associations, landlords and any companies owned by the Council or any other person or organisation where we feel it is necessary to share your information for the following reasons:
+We will sometimes need to share information between service areas as well as other organisations such as our partners (including Salesforce and our technology partners), companies or organisations who provide services to us or to you on our behalf, the Government, the Police, Doctors and hospitals or other health care organisations, housing associations, landlords and any companies owned by the Council, regulatory bodies, or any other person or organisation where we feel it is necessary to share your information for the following reasons:

 - We have your (or your legal representative’s) permission

 - To carry out our legal or statutory duties

 - For legal cases